Ellwood Patterson Cubberley: Biography

 Cubberley, who was born in Andrews, Indiana, was the son of Edwin Blanchard Cubberley and Catherine C. Biles.
+He graduated from Indiana University Bloomington in 1891 after studying physics.

+He began his career in education teaching in the one-room schoolhouse in Rock Hill, Indiana.
+He then took a position as a science professor at Ridgeville College (which closed in 1901) and Vincennes University.

-He graduated from Indiana University Bloomington in 1891, and then served as president of Vincennes University from 1891 until 1896.
+He served as president of Vincennes University from 1893 until 1896.

 On June 15, 1892, he married Helen Van Uxem, a fellow student he had met at Indiana University.
 He was superintendent of schools in San Diego, California from 1896 until 1898.
 He joined the faculty of Stanford, then went to Columbia University where he earned a Ph.D. in 1905.
 He returned to the Stanford faculty in 1906 as a professor of education.
 He was the dean of the Stanford school of education from 1917 until he retired in 1933.
 Much of his work on "educational efficiency" was tied to the idea of eugenic intelligence, and in his work, he propagated racist views about fundamentally lower intelligence in non-white races.